qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

  by :ref:`installed plugins <plugins>` implementing their own options into the standard Options dialog.
 This avoids each plugin having their own config dialog with extra menu items just for them...

- .. comment: Would be nice to link in the future to a place in the PyQGIS Cookbook showing the code to use to implement plugin options in standard dialog
+ ..
+Todo: Would be nice to link in the future to a place in the PyQGIS Cookbook showing the code to use to implement plugin options in standard dialog

 .. _general_options: